surabhi-ca/rock-paper-scissors-/README.md

-beginner friendly python code for rock-paper-scissors game using tkinter
+Beginner friendly python code for rock-paper-scissors game using tkinter.
-#
-the code is for two modes, i.e, single player and two player.
+The code is for two modes, i.e, single player and two player.